 Disable Blur Effect from Windows 10 Sign-in Screen

-If you are reading this article, this means, you might not like the blur effect (also know as acrylic effect) on Windows 10 sign-in or login screen.
-Probably, you must be looking for the way to deactivate or disable blur effect from your Windows 10 login screen.
-Acrylic effect initially deployed on Windows 10 version 1903 (May 2019 update).
-Also known as its code name 19H1.
+If you are reading this article, this means you might not like the blur effect (also known as acrylic effect) on the Windows 10 sign-in or login screen.

 [Read: New Features of Windows 10 Version 1903]

-The major reason behind why Microsoft introduced blur effect is because users can’t find a login option when Windows 10 boot up.
-Acrylic effect helps the user to focus to the login box.
-Because it has a translucent texture design which help users locate and type their login credentials.
-Check the below image that how acrylic or blur effect looks in Windows 10 login screen:
+Acrylic effect helps the user focus on the login box.
+Because it has a translucent texture design which helps users locate and type their login credentials.

 Of course, many users like this new blurry effect as they can easily find their login box.
-But many users don’t like this effect because they cannot see their background wallpaper clearly.
-Windows 10 does have an option to disable blur effect at any moment of time by the user.
-If you are one of them who don’t like this effect and want to restore the previous feature so you can see your actual background wallpaper then, keep reading the steps given below:
+But many users do not like this effect because they cannot see their background wallpaper clearly.

-Note: For your information, this blur effect also known as transparency effect and it applies to other parts of Windows 10 including login screen such as Windows Start Menu, Windows 10 Settings App, Taskbar, Notification Area icons, Action Center, etc. Therefore, disabling blur or transparency effect will affect all of them, but there is no harm to your Windows 10.
+Note: For your information, this blur effect is also known as transparency effect and it applies to other parts of Windows 10 including login screen such as Windows Start Menu, Windows 10 Settings App, Taskbar, Notification Area icons, Action Center, etc.

 [Read: Skip or Bypass Login Screen in Windows 10]

 Step 2.
-Navigate and select Personalization
+Navigate to and select Personalization

 Step 3.
 Now from the left pane, select Colors

 Step 4.
 As a result, the options will appear on the right side.
-Navigate and look for Transparency effects
+Navigate to and look for Transparency effects

 Restore or Enable Blur Effect in Windows 10